Yelloweye rockfish: Fishing impacts and stock status

 Due to their large size and fillet quality, yelloweye rockfish are a highly prized species in both commercial and recreational fisheries.
 Historically, yelloweye are taken in by trawl, line, and sports gear.
 Fishing of the species using trawls was restricted following a 2000 resolution to keep trawlers out of their primary habitats.

+Survival during catch and release

 Yelloweye brought to the surface by fishing boats tend to die of decompression barotrauma and temperature shock.
 According to the Alaska Department of Fish and Game, the fish is liable to die if brought to the surface from a depth of over 10 fathom.

 Recent federal research by John Hyde at National Oceanic and Atmospheric Administration's (NOAA's) Southwest Fisheries Science Center in San Diego indicates that, after a yelloweye is brought to the surface, devices which bring these fish back to 45 meters below the sea surface may allow the fish to recompress and survive, analogous to "an ambulance ride home after an angler catches it."
 The federal Pacific Fishery Management Council (PFMC) may begin considering proposals to compensate anglers for using these devices, as a means to restore fish stocks.

+Yelloweye rockfish that are released after recompression have survival rates of over 80%, when caught from depths of up to 174 meters.